rust-lang/wg-async/src/vision/roadmap/polish.md

 * Issues on the [wg-async-foundations repo].
 These tend to relate to project organization and longer term objectives.
 * Issues on the [Rust repo].
 Specifically, issues tagged [AsyncAwait-Polish], [A-async-await].
 Issues that are also tagged with E-mentor will have mentoring instructions, which are usually pointers to specific points in the code where changes will be needed to fix the issue.

-Finally, a great way to contribute it to point out any rough edges you come across with writing async Rust.
+Finally, a great way to contribute is to point out any rough edges you come across with writing async Rust.
 This can be done either through issues on the [Rust repo], or by starting a topic on our [Zulip stream].
 Examples of rough edges that we are interested in include confusing error messages or places where Rust behaved in a way you found surprising or counter-intuitive.
 Knowing about these issues helps to ensure we are fixing the right things.